-This Business Plan describes the work, which the Ulster-Scots Agency proposes to undertake during 2008 in terms of implementation of the various programmes and projects set out in the Agency's Corporate Plan 2008 -2010.
-It builds on the success of previous Corporate and Business plans to further develop ongoing work and to ensure the Agency meets its legislative remit.
+This Business Plan describes the work, which the Ulster-Scots Agency proposes to undertake during 2009 in terms of implementation of the various programmes and projects set out in the Agency's Corporate Plan 2008 - 2010.
+Whilst building on the success of previous Corporate and Business plans to further develop ongoing work and to ensure the Agency meets its legislative remit this plan continues the theme of consolidation.
 The plan will enable the Agency to fulfil its mission to promote the study, conservation, development and use of Ulster-Scots as a living language; to encourage and develop the full range of its attendant culture; and to promote an understanding of the history of the Ulster-Scots"